MonsterParty23/MonsterParty23/README.md

 - Proactive approach to tasks and problem solving.
 - Results-driven mindset.

 Adaptability
--Flexibility in handling changes and unexpected challenges.
+- Flexibility in handling changes and unexpected challenges.
--Openness to new tools and technologies.
+- Openness to new tools and technologies.
--Ability to pivot quickly when needed.
+- Ability to pivot quickly when needed.